Substantive criminal cyberlaw

 Let's unpack each word in the term "substantive criminal cyberlaw" with some rough definitions.

 • Cyberlaw = cyber + law.
-Areas of law that involve the internet and cyberspace
+Areas of law that involve computers and the internet

 • Criminal law = areas of law that are not "civil law" but involve crimes and their prosecution